MooersLab/biological-crystallography-voice-in/README.md

 ## Related repositories
 See [Voice Computing section of landing page](https://github.com/MooersLab/MooersLab?tab=readme-ov-file#voice-computing).
-You will want to include the library of contractions at a minimum so that you can eliminate them from your formal prose.
+You will want to include the library of contractions at a minimum to eliminate them from your formal prose.

+You will likely want the [Jupyter related library]() for running Jupyter notebooks by voice command.

 ## Rules for developing voice commands